-At the Jersey Shore Area Middle School, The NutritionGroup manages the food services.
+At the Jersey Shore Area Middle School, The Nutrition Group manages the food services.
 Students who are participating in the breakfast program will be allowed in the cafeteria starting at 7:45 A.M.
-After eating theirbreakfast, cleaning up their seating area, and returning their tray to the dish room, students are to report promptly to their homerooms or the auditorium if it is prior to 8:00 a.m.
+After eating their breakfast, cleaning up their seating area, and returning their tray to the dish room, students are to report promptly to their homerooms or the auditorium if it is prior to 8:00 a.m.

-Our lunch periods are closed, which means student may not leave over lunch.
-Visitors are not allowed in to the cafeteria during the lunch period to visit with students or staff.
+Our lunch periods are closed, which means students may not leave over lunch.
+Visitors are not allowed into the cafeteria during the lunch period to visit with students or staff.